josbeir/cakephp-docs-md/docs/5/en/plugins.md

     /{prefix}/{plugin}/{controller}
     /{prefix}/{plugin}/{controller}/{action}

-See the section on [plugin-configuration](#plugin-configuration) for information on how to load plugin specific route files.
+See the section on [Plugin Configuration](#plugin-configuration) for information on how to load plugin specific route files.

 ## Plugin Models